For renters with four-legged friends (or any other number of legs), here's our guide to finding a pet-friendly landlord to welcome you.

 Finally, if your visit is close to your move date, have your pet’s microchip updated with your new home address.
 If they make a run for it when you arrive, it could make things a lot easier.

 2. Don’t stray from routine

-Dogs and cats are both creatures of habit and moving house can be very disrupting to them.
-It might be tricky with so much going on but try to keep as much of your pet’s normal routine in place as possible.
+Dogs and cats are both creatures of habit and moving house can be very disrupting.
+It might be tricky with so much going on, but try to keep as much of your pet’s normal routine in place as possible.